yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     Resilient benefits:

     -   Moving the Health Probe from TCP to HTTP on the load balancer gives a deeper more application centric view into the web server health.
 It will help avoid any intermittent problems that customers experienced in the past.
+    -   Replication across regions also allows for disaster recovery from region wide outage should the need arise and faster recovery of the web tier.
     -   Adding web servers into an Availability Set will spread them across fault domains and update domains making them highly available with an SLA of 99.95%.
     -   Configuring web servers into an Availability Zone will spread them across datacenters within a region making them highly available with an SLA of 99.99% post failover (in case of disaster).

     *SQL Always-On configuration details*

     SQL Server is critical to the availability of the applications at Contoso.
 SQL will be implemented using a total of three Servers configured using Always-On Availability Groups.
-The two servers in West Central US comprise a single primary and a secondary, synchronously replica of the database.
+Two servers will be in West Central US and will comprise a single primary and a secondary will be in West US 2, asynchronous replica of the database.
 The two SQL servers will be deployed into an Azure availability set and are configured behind an internal load balancer which will allow client machines to connect to the listener which will direct traffic to the machines that is designated as the primary replica machine.

     The SQL Servers will use premium managed disks with a database and log files on separate disks.
 The TempDB will be housed on the local host SSD drive and split to match the number of cores in the VM.